ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 Observables are useful when it comes to managing the state of the application, which can be dynamic and, more often than not, centralized and shared between components of the application.
 One observable can also propagate its state (or its part) to another using [property bindings](#property-bindings).

+Observables can also [decorate their methods](#decorating-object-methods) which makes it possible to control their execution using event listeners, giving external code some control over their behavior.

 ## Making properties observable